cedwards57/project2-csc4350/README.md

 From the `/signup` page, a user may create a new account.
 * Passwords are encrypted before being stored in the database.
 Both encryption and decryption (for password checks in `/login`) are done server-side.
-* Entering a username that already exists will flash the error "That username is taken.
+* Entering a username that already exists will flash the error "That email is taken.
 Sorry!"

-Attempting to access a login-only page (`/grocerylist`, `/recipelist`, `/recipe`) while not logged in will redirect the user to `/login` and display the error "You must be logged in to view that page."
+Attempting to access a login-only page (`/grocerylist`, `/recipelist`, `/recipe`) while not logged in will redirect the user to the landing page and display the error "You must be logged in to view that page."

+## `/grocerylist`
+This page will display ingredients that you have chosen to save from recipes.
+By default, the list will be empty, and prompt you to check out recipes.
+After you add ingredients, you can delete them individually from this page.

+## `/recipelist`
+You can view your saved recipes here.
+You can also enter a type of ingredient (e.g. try "egg" or "potato"!) and click "Search" to find the top 10 recipes that feature that ingredient.

+You may add and remove recipes from your saved list (remember to click "Save Changes" afterwards, and give it a few seconds), or click "More Details" to check out the recipe's summary and ingredients.

-## /recipelist
+## `/recipe`

-Upon accessing `/recipelist`, the user can see a search bar and a
+You can only access this page by clicking a specific "More Details" link, as the URL will contain encoding to specify a particular recipe.

+This page contains an image and summary of the particular recipe, as well as a list of ingredients.
+At the bottom of the page, you can choose ingredients your kitchen is missing, and add them to your grocery list (which will add the amount needed for this particular recipe).

+You can click buttons to Like or Dislike a recipe (the corresponding button will be highlighted anytime you visit the page for a recipe you've already liked or disliked, so you can quickly tell your opinion on recipes you've seen before).
+You can also save or un-save the recipe from this page.

 <br><br>